 1. Do not even think of being with someone if you don’t love yourself first: This is not just a cliché but a truth.
 If you don’t have a healthy self-esteem and try to find someone else to make you feel better about yourself, it will never work out in your favor.
 You will inevitably attract someone who reflects or even magnifies your feelings of insecurity.
 This is a certainty based on metaphysical and psychological principles.

 2. Your self-care should be your first priority no matter what: As natural nurturers, many women make the mistake of centering their life around their partner when they get into a serious relationships and neglect their own needs.
 This eventually drains them out and makes them resentful.
 Avoid this tendency and focus on creating a healthy balance of spending quality time with your partner but also continuing to engage in individual activities and pursuing goals that bring you joy and happiness.

 3. Don’t rush, and take your time in getting to know the person: It’s natural to want to spend as much time as possible when we meet someone who makes our heart race.
 We want to speak to him/her and be around them all the time.
 However the healthy thing to do is to nurture a slow and steady flame in the initial phases of a relationship.
 This is critical to the long term growth of the relationship as you want to have enough time to reflect and take in what you experience with the person.

-- RESPECT, FRIENDSHIP and TRUST should be the foundation of an intimate relationship: This is pretty obvious, yet so many of us don’t get the magnitude of its importance.
+4. Respect, friendship and trust should be the foundation of your relationship: This is pretty obvious, yet so many of us don’t get the magnitude of its importance.
 These are essential requirements for a strong foundation of a relationship.
 Without it your relationship will topple over easily when you face challenges and conflicts in the future.